lawrencewoodman/rulehunter/README.md

 Copyright (c) 2013 Scott Jehl

 Licensed under the MIT license.
 For details see the license file in `support/respond`.

+### loading.io

+A loading icon called `ring.gif` has been included under `support/rulehunter/img`.
+This came from the [loading.io](http://loading.io) website and their terms of uses state:

+    All materials used in generating animated icons in this website, except the g0v icon, are created by loading.io.
+You can use them freely for any purpose.

 ### Vendored Go Packages